Gromov-Witten theory of target curves and the tautological ring: Abstract

 \section{Abstract}

-{In the Gromov-Witten theory of a target curve we consider descendent integrals against the virtual fundamental class relative to the forgetful morphism to the moduli space of curves.
-We show that cohomology classes obtained in this way lie in the tautological ring.}
+In the Gromov--Witten theory of a target curve, we consider descendent integrals against the virtual fundamental class relative to the forgetful morphism to the moduli space of curves.
+We show that cohomology classes obtained in this way lie in the tautological ring.